What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 5 – Flavor

-Pasta has many different sauces and therefore many different flavors.
+Pasta has many different sauces and, therefore, many different flavors.

-What if you’ve had a boring day?
+What if you’ve had a dull day?

-There’s red sauce, hearty meat sauces, white sauces, and cheese sauces!
+Red sauce, hearty meat sauces, white sauces, and cheese sauces!

 But why do you crave that specific flavor?